The Metropolitan Museum of Art Hokusai Great Wave Ballpoint Pen

 Organize your desk or workspace with our handsome paperweight featuring a detail from Katsushika Hokusai's (Japanese, 1760-1849) Under the Wave off Kanagawa, also known as The Great Wave (ca. 1830-32).
 This timeless woodblock print is one of the most recognized compositions in the history of art, and is a highlight of The Met collection.
 In this iconic work, an ingenious use of perspective renders Mount Fuji, Japan's grandest mountain, minuscule under an enormous crashing wave.

-The Metropolitan Museum of Art Christmas Card with Tree Holiday Card
+The Metropolitan Museum of Art Picasso: Dove Holiday Cards

 31.9 USD